tzero86/tzero86-bits/content/posts/alfred_writeup.md

-![We enter our exploit command](https://i.imgur.com/aWPWDUy.png) After we enter the command, we click on **Save** button to save the changes.
+![We enter our exploit command](https://i.imgur.com/aWPWDUy.png) After we enter the command, we click on the **Save** button to save the changes.

 Then we go back to the main project details page.
 Let's trigger a new build by clicking on **Build Now** button so we see if your command runs fine.